The ATS Wake-Up Call: When the Job Search Playbook Stops Working

 What an ATS actually is and why it exists

 At its core, an applicant tracking system is software used by companies to manage the hiring process.
-It collects applications, organizes candidates, and helps recruiters move people through each stage of the hiring process.
+It collects applications, organizes candidates, and helps recruiters move them through each stage of the hiring process.

 It was not created to exclude people.
 It was created to solve a very real problem.
 Volume.

-Today, a single job posting can receive hundreds, sometimes thousands, of applications.
+Today, a single job posting can receive hundreds, sometimes thousands of applications.
 No recruiter can manually review every single one in depth.
 The ATS was designed to help HR teams filter, prioritize, and identify candidates who most closely match the job requirements.

 In theory, it is about efficiency.
 In practice, it has become a gatekeeper.
 A confusing, yet very powerful gatekeeper.

 Most systems scan resumes and cover letters for specific keywords, skills, titles, and experience that align with the job description.
 Some rank candidates.
-Some automatically filter out applications that do not meet certain criteria.
+Some filter out applications that do not meet certain criteria.
 In many cases, a human never sees your application unless you pass that initial screen.

-And here is where the confusion starts.
+They apply, and they are never seen.
+And that is where the confusion starts.

 That is the part most people do not realize until they experience it firsthand.